First, a proposed addition to the Basilica of St. John memorial monument headstone, his epitaph would read:

 And know the place for the first time.”

-To end this novel ’s narrative circular motif, the book of Revelation ends where the Bible begins, traveling on that Möbius strip, back to Him: the triune God, the alpha and the omega, the beginning and the end.
+To end this novel ’s narrative circular motif, the book of Revelation ends where the Bible begins, traveling on that Möbius strip, back to Him: the triune God, the alpha and the omega, the beginning and the end, to a creation as God intended before the fall of Man.
 The Bible’s circular theme helps and legitimizes God’s enduring message (passages and scripture whose baseline are found in Jesus as the Messiah) while showing God’s message has ultimately been linear, a sequential narrative that leads to our ultimate salvation through faith.

-Oh and this apocalypse has a happy ending, God wins!
+Oh and the biblical apocalypse has a happy ending.
+God wins!